echen4628/GazeFocusWebsite/README.md

 * Point.js - a class that stores and manages a series of points meant to be the contour of a region
 * Map.js - a class that stores and manages all important regions of an image and has functions that applies styles to the image
 * opencv.js - dependency

+### Citation
+The lab2rgb and rgb2lab functions in Map.js were written by Kevin Kwok (antimatter15) and can be found here: https://github.com/antimatter15/rgb-lab.
+This code is covered under MIT license.